SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/changing-labels.md

 1. Edit the text for the language in question in the **Edit field label** dialog.

     > [!NOTE]
     > It is possible to edit the label for all available languages in this dialog.
-Not only the selected target language.
+Not limited to the selected target language.

 1. Click **Save**.